Uncontested Divorce in Maryland

 • The couple resides together.

-• The couple spends a night with each other under the same roof.
+• The couple spends a day together under the same roof.

-The fault grounds in this state are as follows.
+Grounds for a fault case in this state are as follows:

-The divorcing couple has to file a joint request for an uncontested divorce hearing.
-Such a divorcing couple must carry along with them the following forms for the hearing.
+The separating couple has to file a joint request for an uncontested divorce hearing.
+Such a couple must carry along with them the following forms for the hearing:

 • Submission to Judgment: This document is used to waive the right of appeal.